The DIRECT Path to Living ALOHA

 Future Cohort Start Dates:

-All time zones are welcome • Click here to calculate the correct times in your part of the world • Attendance is limited to 25 participants per cohort • Graduates of the course may repeat it as often as they desire at no cost.
+All time zones are welcome • Click here to calculate the correct times in your part of the world • Attendance is limited to 25 participants per cohort • Graduates of the course may repeat it as often as they desire.